-The Stanford/Yale Global Health Scholars Program annually selects up to 40 physicians during their residencies and career physicians for six-week rotations at one of our mentored sites outside the US.
+The Stanford/Yale Global Health Scholars Program annually selects physicians during their residencies and career physicians for six-week rotations at one of our mentored sites outside the US.
 Rotations are largely directed at clinical experiences, service and teaching, as opposed to research.

 For more information, you can also contact Yosefa Gilon at email@example.com

 Please note: It is recommended that all Yale/Stanford Global Health Scholars be covered by malpractice insurance during their International Health Rotation.
-The Program does not provide this coverage.
-All participants are responsible for providing their own malpractice insurance and are encouraged to inquire of their home institutions about the status of their current coverage when practicing medicine abroad.
 Both Yale and Stanford extend their residents’ coverage during approved IHE rotations.

-The domestic/Indian Health Services sites both serving the Navajo Nation are:
+Domestic/Indian Health Services sites serving the Navajo Nation:

 The application process is managed by Laura Crawford at Yale University.
 If you have questions specific to the application, please email Laura – firstname.lastname@example.org.
 This information can also be found on the Yale website.

 Application components may be emailed or sent by mail.